alme197112/asd-and-Rizzo.github.io/NotGoodGoogle.md

 but I cannot report just this - should answer many question.
 So I do not report real problem at all.

+- I cannot apload SVG file from which I generated icon as high resolution icon which is required.